ketola/jlibra/README.md

 # How-Tos & Step-by-Step Guides

-How-Tos and Step-by-Step Guides are gathered in a [seperate document](docs/HOWTO.md).
+How-Tos and Step-by-Step Guides are gathered in a [separate document](docs/HOWTO.md).

 # Known Issues